-Florida Licensed Optician, may also fill, fit, adapt or dispense soft contact lenses, extended wear contact lenses or hard contact lenses only to the extent authorized and under the supervision of the prescribing medical doctor or optometrist.
+Florida Licensed Opticians may fill, fit, adapt, or dispense soft contact lenses, extended wear contact lenses, or hard contact lenses only to the extent authorized and under the supervision of the prescribing medical doctor or optometrist.

-To become Board Certified Optician in Florida complete the follow requirements
+To become a Board Certified Optician in Florida, complete the following requirements:

 Proof of Board Certification